-This year’s ToorCon San Diego is offering three exclusive 2-day hands-on training workshops focused on various aspects of computer security.
-The workshops will be taking place on October 22nd-23rd and include meals, hardware, and tools necessary to participate in the workshop (you just supply the laptop).
-We are also offering a discount when you register for both the workshops and the seminars.
+This year’s ToorCon San Diego is offering exclusive 2 – 3 day hands-on training workshops focused on various aspects of computer security.
+The workshops will be taking place on Oct.
+12th-14th and includes meals, hardware, and tools necessary to participate in the workshop (you just supply the laptop).
 All workshops attendees get admission to the Seminar (Oct.
 14th) and Conference (Oct.
 14th-16th).
 The workshops are being held at the Emerald Plaza Westin.
 Online registration is open and closes on Sept.
 30, 2016.
 Tickets can still be purchased at the door.
 Our pricing schedule is listed below:

 The two day Software Defined Radio (SDR) workshop at ToorCon is an introduction to digital signal processing, software radio, and the powerful tools that enable the growing array of SDR projects within the hacker community.
 This course takes a unique “software radio for hackers” approach, building on the participants’ knowledge of computer programming and introducing them to the forefront of digital radio technology.
 Participants will learn how to transmit, receive, and analyze radio signals and will be prepared to use this knowledge in the research of wireless communication security.
 ToorCon Deep Knowledge Seminar is not included since the 3rd day of the workshop conflicts.
 ToorCon Conference is included with the workshop.
 See Syllabus…